 The online marketplace industry is expanding rapidly.
-Forrester found that a third of all business in the United States flows through e-commerce.
+According to research and advisory company Forrester, a third of all business in the United States flows through e-commerce, with 63% of transactions occurring on online marketplaces.

 Because of this growth, many online sellers have considered adapting to this business model.
-Some have grown their online stores already.
+Some have already grown their online stores.
 They know the basics: how to attract customers, navigate an e-commerce platform, identify a target market, and manage their inventory.

 Others have less experience.
-They see the potential of an online marketplace, but they have no idea how to get started.
+While they see the potential of an online marketplace, they have no idea how to get started.

 That’s where a business plan comes in.